 - The B-On-Time Loan appeal process is separate from your financial aid/academic suspension, medical withdrawal or the exemptions and waivers appeal process.

-Forgiveness may be granted if the student receives an undergraduate degree or certificate from an eligible institution and the student meets certain requirements:
+Forgiveness may be granted if the student receives an undergraduate degree from an eligible institution and the student meets certain requirements:

 - Graduated with a cumulative GPA of at least a 3.0 on a four-point scale, within: